Direct Estimation of Appearance Models for Segmentation: Statistical Model

+Note that we can easily estimate $\alpha$ and $\beta$ from an observed image.
+We simply enumerate all pairs of pixels at distance $r$ from each other and count the number of times we observe pixels with particular values.
+If the image is large we can also estimate the two distributions using a random sample of pairs of pixels at distance $r$.
+We use $\hat{\alpha}$ and $\hat{\beta}$ to denote the estimates of $\alpha$ and $\beta$ computed from an observed image.

-For images with a single region Assumption 2 is equivalent to $\beta = \alpha \alpha^{\top}$.
-Figure~\ref{fig:beta_graph_one_tex} evaluates this assumption in textured images from the Brodatz dataset \cite{brodatz1966textures}.
+For images with a single region Assumption~\ref{as:independence} leads to $\beta = \alpha \alpha^{\top}$.
+Figure~\ref{fig:beta_graph_one_tex} evaluates this identity in textured images from the Brodatz dataset \cite{brodatz1966textures}.
 See Figure \ref{fig:brodatz_patt} for examples of the images in the Brodatz dataset.
-In this case each image has a single region and we compare $\hat{\beta}$ to $\hat{\alpha} \hat{\alpha}^{\top}$ for different values of $r$.
+In this case each image has a single textured region and we compare $\hat{\beta}$ to $\hat{\alpha} \hat{\alpha}^{\top}$ for different values of $r$ using the Bhattacharyya distance (see Section~\ref{sec:eval}).
 When $r$ is small we see that the two distributions, $\hat{\beta}$ and $\hat{\alpha} \hat{\alpha}^{\top}$, are quite different, because nearby pixels are not independent.
 As we increase $r$ we see that $\hat{\beta}$ is close to $\hat{\alpha} \hat{\alpha}^{\top}$, suggesting that pixels that are relatively far from each other are independent.